Skip to main content

 Patronage:

 I am the founder and patron of the Environmental Health Club at UHAS-Fred N. Binka School of Public Health.
+The club is committed to advancing environmental sustainability, promoting education, and fostering a strong culture of community service.

 Community Engagement:

 I am dedicated to developing and evaluating strategies for effectively disseminating research findings to diverse stakeholders, including policymakers, practitioners and local communities.
 My work includes leading community outreach programmes that promote environmental health awareness and education, while integrating innovative and indigenous solutions for a healthier and safer environment.
+In addition, I have contributed to international scientific dialogue on the health impacts of climate change.
+Beyond teaching and research, I contribute voice‑over narration for short documentaries that highlight public health and environmental issues.

 Coordinator